-Priorities for Michigan District 22
+Priorities for Senate District 5

 Protecting and Renewing the Things that Make This Community Special